ATI-Wuhan/WhatieSDKDemo_Android_with_Tuya/README.md

-## WahtieSDK for Android v1.4.6c updated at 2018-10-25
+## WahtieSDK for Android v1.5.0c updated at 2018-11-02

 ```
 What's new:
-1.Solve the issue that multiple apps using this SDK cannot be opened at the same time
-2.Solve the issue of starting the Service in the background
+1.Add some instructions on the use of the bulb.
+2.Add a new reminder event for device status changes(recommended).
+3.Add a common function to control devices using dps map(This method will support future devices).
 ```

 WhatieSDK is an SDK provided by ATI TECHNOLOGY (WUHAN) CO.,LTD. for the 3rd party accessing to our ATI IoT cloud platform easily and quickly.
 Using this SDK, developers can do almost all funcation points on electrical outlets and RGBW bulbs, such as user registration/login/logout, smart configration, add/share/remove devices, device control, timing countdown, timer, etc.